 7. Evaluating exhibition processes and updating any procedures that may improve the exhibition process.

 1. Refuse exhibits.
-The Exhibitions Committee may refuse any exhibition request without explanation.
+FAU Libraries may refuse any exhibition request without explanation.

 2. Cancel an exhibit at any stage if the exhibitors have not met the contracted conditions and deadlines.

 3. Prioritize the needs of the FAU Libraries.
-While the Exhibitions Committee will make every effort to honor scheduling commitments, FAU Libraries reserve the right to postpone, reschedule, lengthen or shorten an exhibition.
+While FAU Libraries will make every effort to honor scheduling commitments, FAU Libraries reserve the right to postpone, reschedule, lengthen or shorten an exhibition.